What Clients Have Experienced

 How We Give

-A family foundation was preparing to turn the annual decision of how money was distributed to other charitable organizations to the next generation.
+A family foundation was preparing to turn over the annual decision-making for how money was distributed to other charitable organizations to the next generation.
 One of the founders came in with the question: "Do we give a little to many or a lot to a few?"
-A conversation ensued for a short time around the question and then the group members were asked to envision the foundations vision with a drawing.
+A conversation ensued for a short time around the question and then the group members were asked to envision the foundation's vision with individual drawings.

 The resulting conversation became a rich dialogue about the values and beliefs the foundation had or would like to add.
 In the end, the issue was not about how much was given to various nonprofits, but centered on the kinds of nonprofits that would be considered.
 The new generation left the meeting with a heightened sense of their own vision, which was vastly different than the original "a little or a lot" conversation.
 The new vision was infused with the groups values and beliefs about how they could make a difference for nonprofits that aligned with the foundations new calling.